 When you don't eat the right amounts of the right foods, you don't have the energy you need to be productive.
 So instead of relying on your full mind to remember what you ate and when to take note of it.
 Either with pen and paper or on your phone like I do.
 Then you can look over your days and see when you are making poor food choices or if you are not eating enough or frequently enough to give your body what it needs to get things done.

 One of the biggest killers of productivity is being stressed.
 When you are stressed, you are more likely to get sick, get headaches, not sleep well, and other health problems that will leave you unable to get things done.

-Since stress is a part of life and we can’t avoid it 100% because life is not under our control.
+Stress is a part of life, and you can't avoid it 100% because life is not under our control.
 Then we need to learn how to manage our stress.
-We can do that by sleeping enough and eating well as I’ve mentioned.
+We can do that by sleeping enough and eating well as I've mentioned.
 There are more ways to decrease your stress though.

 Take time for yourself even if it's just 30 minutes.
 Take a bath, go for a walk, read a magazine, paint your nails, etc. The point is to take time off from your tasks and the business of life to care for yourself.
 Making time to relax will help you get rid of a lot of your stress.

 Don't kill your productivity by over-scheduling yourself and making your to-do list a mile long.
 A massive to-do list will only stress you out because you won't be able to get everything done in the limited hours that we have in a day.

 You can't make more hours in the day to get stuff done so make your list the right size and only put the things that can realistically get done in that day.
 Make a big master to-do list with everything you want to get done and add a few of those tasks to each day's list.